Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 ### How to find luaL_loadbuffer and lua_pcall

-If you look at the Lua method "db_debug", you'll see that it calls luaL_loadbuffer and lua_pcall.
+If you open up the lua source code and look at the Lua method "db_debug", you'll see that it calls luaL_loadbuffer and lua_pcall.
 ![Branching](https://i.imgur.com/Td7NSTR.png)

 Open up a disassembler and cross reference "=(debug command)".
 You should get 1 result, which will bring you inside of db_debug.